AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/apply-create-metrics.md

 ## Compare metrics with different attribution models

-If you'd like to quickly and easily compare one attribution model to another, right click a metric and select **[!UICONTROL Add comparative attribution model]**:
+If you'd like to quickly and easily compare one attribution model to another, right click a metric and select **[!UICONTROL Compare Attribution Models]**:

 ![Compare attribution](assets/compare-attribution.png)